seanthegeek/seanthegeek.github.io/_posts/2024-08-21-ghidra-setup-guide.md

 called [Ghidrathon](https://github.com/mandiant/Ghidrathon) allows an external Python 3 interpreter to be used for really cool things like CAPA for Ghidra.

-> Make sure to check the option about adding Python to the `PATH`.
-{: .prompt-warning}

 ### Python on Linux

 Most Linux distributions have Python preinstalled.